15 Enticing Survival Books Like The Hatchet

 Brian is finally rescued after fifty-four days in the wild, becoming a new man, changed by his need for survival.

-Are you ready to take another adventure with a survival story?
-Here are 15 exciting books to read if you loved The Hatchet as much as we did.
+Now you’ve been reminded of the story, it’s time to take another adventure with a survival story!
+Here are some of the most exciting books to read if you loved The Hatchet as much as I did.

 1. Wildfire – Carrie Mac